Great Schools for Connecticut

 Letter of Intent / Eligibility Check

-All interested applicants are strongly advised to attend the CSP Introductory webinar to be held on May 14, 2024, at 10 a.m.
-You can register for the event here.
-During the webinar, GSCT staff will walk applicants through a brief overview of the CSP program and the first stage of the application process - the Letter of Intent Eligibility Check and the documentation required for this stage.
+All interested applicants who were not able to attend the Intro to CSP Webinar in February are strongly encouraged to watch the webinar recording here.
+During this first webinar of the grant cycle, GSCT staff walk applicants through a brief overview of the CSP program and the first stage of the application process - the Letter of Intent, Eligibility Check, and the documentation required for this stage.

 Office Hours

 During each stage of the application process, GSCT staff will hold office hours.
-Refer to the Schedule of Events for specific dates and times as they become available.
+Refer to the Schedule of Events for specific dates and times as they become available.- For further information about the grant please email us at: csp@ctcharters.org